History of Austria: Austria-Hungary, 1867–1914

 The second half of the 19th century saw a lot of construction, expansion of cities and railway lines, and development of industry.
 During the earlier part of this period, known as Gründerzeit, Austria became an industrialized country, even though the Alpine regions remained characterized by agriculture.
-Austria was able to celebrate its newfound grandeur in the Vienna World Exhibition (Weltausstellung) of 1873, attended by all the crowned heads of Europe, and beyond.
+Austria was able to celebrate its newfound grandeur in the Vienna World Exhibition of 1873, attended by all the crowned heads of Europe, and beyond.
 This period of relative prosperity was followed by the 1873 Stock market crash.

 Politics and governance

 Liberalism in Cisleithania 1867–1879

 Political parties became legitimate entities in Austria from 1848, apart from a brief lapse in the 1850s.
 However the structure of the legislative body created by the 1861 February Patent provided little scope for party organisation.
 Initial political organisation resembled the cleavages in Austrian culture.
 Since the time of the Counter-Reformation the Catholic Church had assumed a major role in the political life of the empire, in conjunction with the aristocracy and conservative rural elements.
 Allied against these forces were a more secular urban middle class, reflecting the Enlightenment and the French Revolution with its anti-clericism (Kulturkampf).
 Other elements on the left were German nationalism, defending Greater German interests against the Slavs, and found support among urban intelligentsia.
 However party structure was far from cohesive and both groupings contained factions which either supported or opposed the government of the day.
 These parties reflected the traditional right/left split of political vision.
-The left, or Liberal (Deutschliberale Partei) factions were known as the Constitutional Party (Verfassungspartei), but both left and right were fragmented into factions (Klubs).
+The left, or Liberal factions were known as the Constitutional Party, but both left and right were fragmented into factions.
 Without direct elections there was no place for constituency organisation, and affinities were intellectual not organisational.
 Nor, without ministerial responsibility, was there a need for such organisation.
 The affinities were driven by respective visions of the representative institutions.
-The left derived its name from its support in principle of the 1861–7 constitution and were the driving elements of the 1848 revolution, the right supported historic rights.
+The left derived its name from its support in principle of the 1861–1867 constitution and were the driving elements of the 1848 revolution, the right supported historic rights.
 The left drew its support from the propertied bourgeoisie (Besitzbürgertum), affluent professionals and the civil service.
-These were longstanding ideological differences (Pulzer 1969).
+These were longstanding ideological differences.
 The 1867 elections saw the Liberals take control of the lower house under Karl Auersperg (1867–1868) and were instrumental in the adoption of the 1867 constitution and in abrogating the 1855 Concordat (1870).

 Suffrage progressively improved during the period 1860–1882.
 The selection of deputies to the Reichsrat by provincial legislatures proved unworkable particularly once the Bohemian diet effectively boycotted the Reichsrat in an attempt to acquire equal status with the Hungarians in a tripartite monarchy.
 As a result, suffrage was changed to direct election to the Reichsrat in 1873.